Coder-Chitta/Excel-For-Data-Analytics/README.md

 Conditional Formatting allows you to apply formatting to cells based on specific conditions or criteria.

 These are some additional items in Excel that can help you work efficiently and effectively with your data.

+#### The number of rows and columns in an Excel spreadsheet depends on the version of Excel you are using, but here is some general information:

+- In Excel 2007, 2010, 2013, and 2016, there are 1,048,576 rows and 16,384 columns.
+- In Excel 2019 and Microsoft 365, there are 1,048,576 rows and 32,767 columns.
+- In older versions of Excel, such as Excel 97-2003, the number of rows is limited to 65,536 and the number of columns is limited to 256.